Japan 2018, 121 mins. Dir. Hirokazu Kore-eda.

 In 2019 the Film Society showed Kore-eda’s ‘Our Little Sister’, and in 2016 his ‘Like Father, Like Son’.

-Kore-eda’s latest, and arguably finest, film is a profoundly moving drama about a poverty-stricken group of individuals who live together ostensibly as a family and who petty-thieve to make ends meet.
+Arguably Kore-eda’s finest film, Shoplifters is a profoundly moving drama about a poverty-stricken group of individuals who cohabit ostensibly as a family and who petty-thieve to make ends meet.
 One cold winter’s night they come across a shivering little girl foraging for scraps and decide to take her in for just a few days.
 After noticing signs of abuse, however, they resolve to keep her and they all live happily, if scrappily, together until an unforeseen incident reveals the long-buried secrets which test the bonds that unite them.
-The film paints a picture of poverty in modern Japan rarely seen on our screens.
+The film provides an affecting, bittersweet view of a side of modern Japan which is rarely seen on our screens.

+Advance bookings only.
 Doors open at 7.30pm.
-Free drinks available.
 Film starts at 8pm.